-17 -18 September 2011 After my boat docked on the shore of Thailand, I passed through passport control in Chiang Kong easily enough, along with the rest of my tour group.
-We loaded up two tuk tuks with our luggage.
-Just like the last time, we were too heavy.
+After my boat from Laos docked on the shores of Thailand, I passed through passport control in Chiang Kong easily enough, along with the rest of my tour group.
+We loaded up two tuk tuks with our luggage and, just like the last time, we were too heavy.
 The driver pumped up the tyres and we set off, almost immediately getting stuck behind a coach that was barely moving.
 Unlike in Laos, the tuk tuks were not trucks with us in the back but bikes with trailers for us to sit in, meaning we got blasted by fumes coming in from all directions.
 Continue reading “Thailand Part One: Chiang Kong, Chiang Rai and Chiang Mai”

 It’s virtually impossible to be a tourist in Thailand and not visit a gazillion temples.
 They’re everywhere.
 They’re beautiful and generally adorned with carved stone statues of Buddha.
 The White Temple is very good at standing out from the crowd.

-I don’t know about you, but on a day to day basis, I find relaxing hard.
+I don’t know about you but, on a day-to-day basis, I find relaxing hard.
 There is always something to stress about.
 Travelling is the time to escape that but even then there are still worries.
 Do you still have your passport?
 Will your debit card be accepted?
 What time does the bus leave?